Skip to content

 If the application fails to function properly, you can try the following steps:

-4. For others, you can search for the cause of error messages in the container's logs.
+5. For others issues, you can search for the cause of error messages in the container's logs.

-If the issue persists, you can raise an issue in our GitHub repository, or contact us in our Discord Server.
+If the issue persists, you can raise an issue in our GitHub repository.